The Apostle Paul succinctly tells us that we are ambassadors for Christ:

 Can you imagine if you were in a foreign country and you walked into the embassy of your country and found that the person inside representing the embassy was unfriendly and negative?
 Of course we would be worried and maybe even experience despair.
 What we would expect instead though would be to meet somebody who is personable, positive and proud to represent his country.
 We would want the person to have a little compassion, maybe be empathetic or sympathetic for our situation.
 We would think the person would offer whatever help and assistance we needed, to provide as much safety and comfort as the person possibly could.

-When the Saints of the church, ambassadors for Christ, meet people in the world, we need to be personable, positive and energetic and be proud to represent Jesus.
+Likewise, when the we, the Saints of the Church, as ambassadors for Christ, meet people in the world, we need to be personable, positive and energetic and be proud to represent Jesus.
 We need to portray a good image of the church since we represent heaven to this world.
 We must always be ready to help and assist others.
 Having empathy and sympathy for lost souls shouldn’t be that hard when you consider where we came from ourselves.

 Another purpose of the church as ambassadors for Christ is to conduct business – the business of heaven: